 Period and frequency describe the time involved in a wave.

-The period of the wave refers to the time required to complete one cycle.
+The wave period refers to the time required to complete one cycle.
 The wave frequency is the opposite of the period since it measures the number of waves per unit of time.
 This is usually measured in Hertz (1 Hz).

-The speed of the wave is measured using the wavelength and frequency.
+The speed of the wave is measured using wavelength and frequency.

 v = λf

 where λ signifies the wavelength and f stands for the frequency.